Zcoin (XZC) 1-Day Trading Volume Tops $6.00 Million

 Buying and Selling Zcoin

-It is usually not possible to purchase alternative cryptocurrencies such as Zcoin directly using US dollars.
-Investors seeking to trade Zcoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Zcoin using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Zcoin directly using U.S. dollars.
+Investors seeking to acquire Zcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Zcoin using one of the exchanges listed above.

 Want More Great Investing Ideas?